-It is so great to be able to bring you another episode of our podcast, The FI Group Podcast.
+It is so great to be able to bring you another episode of our podcast, The FI Group Podcast Episode 3.
 Each time we’ve been looking at a different aspect of R&D Tax Credits and the work that we do here at FI Group.

 For episode 3 we are pleased to welcome Amber Farmington, who works with us at FI Group UK, to talk about tax credits in the UK, what they are, who can claim and how.
 Amber is one of our R&D Tax Consultants, and works with companies on their claims, so she has a wealth of knowledge.

-You can listen right now, or wherever you find your podcasts.
+You can listen right now to the FI Group Podcast episode 3 or wherever you find your podcasts.
 As usual we’ve also put together the episode as a transcript, so if you like a long read, then you won’t miss a thing.
 Here it is:

 Hello, and welcome to a podcast series brought to you by the FI Group.
 In today’s episode, we are going to be looking at what R&D is and why companies should claim for it.
 FI Group are leaders in the field when it comes to R&D. So, in this episode, we want you to get a better understanding of how you can benefit from this claim in the UK.
 Today, I’m joined by my colleague, Amber Farmington, who will give you a better understanding of what she does and how you can claim in the UK.